Overview of Terms

 McCarty and colleagues gave the term pseudogout because of its striking similarity to gout.
 He and others have since recognized that the clinical sequelae of calcium pyrophosphate dihydrate deposition include

-The knee is most commonly the joint most frequently affected in calcium pyrophosphate dihydrate arthr involved joint in pseudogout.
+The knee is most commonly joint in pseudogout.
 Other sites include the wrist, shoulder, ankle, elbow, and hands.
-Rarely, the temporaomandibular joint and ligamentum flavum of the spinal canal are involved.
+Rarely, the temporomandibular joint and ligamentum flavum of the spinal canal is involved.

 Other than arthritis, crystal deposition may cause intervertebral disk and ligament calcification with restriction of spine mobility and rarely spinal stenosis.

 Pseudogout involves multiple joints in at least two-thirds of patients.
-Gout can be distinguished from pseudogout by examining the crystals under microscope.
-Gout crystals are of sodium urate and are needle shaped and have negative birefringence.
+Gout can be distinguished from pseudogout by examining the crystals under a microscope.
+Gout crystals are of sodium urate and are needle-shaped and have negative birefringence.
 Pseudogout crystals (calcium pyrophosphate) are rod or rhomboid shaped and have no or weak positive birefringence.

 Pseudogout has an aggressive onset and flares within hours.
 It causes pain, swelling, heat, and redness of the involved joint.

-The natural course is spontaneous resolution over a few days or, at most, weeks.
+The natural course is a spontaneous resolution over a few days or, at most, weeks.

-This results due to deposition of calcium pyrophosphate material in large quantity producing a big peseudotumor which are often painful.
+This results due to deposition of calcium pyrophosphate material in a large quantity producing a big pseudotumor which is often painful.
 The lesions have been reported in the temporomandibular joint, sternoclavicular joint, transverse ligament of C1, metatarsophalangeal joints, spinal facet joints, cubital tunnel, and other sites.

 Familial Calcium Pyrophosphate Dihydrate Deposition

-This is a familial condition that appears early, in third decade of life.
-It is an aggressive condition which is inherited in autosomal autosomal dominant mode of inheritance.
-Rate of sibling involvement is as high as 70%.
+This is a familial condition that appears early, in the third decade of life.
+It is an aggressive condition which is inherited in an autosomal dominant mode of inheritance.
+The rate of sibling involvement is as high as 70%.

-In this condition the symptoms are identical to osteoarthritis.
-However, at some point of time, the presence of calcium pyrophosphate crystals can be appreciated.
+In this condition, the symptoms are identical to osteoarthritis.
+However, at some point in time, the presence of calcium pyrophosphate crystals can be appreciated.
 When the clinical picture resembles that of slowly progressive osteoarthritis, diagnosis may be more difficult.
 Mostly, this presentation is identified by chondrocalcinosis.

-A number of patients are asymptomatic and symptomatic patients may have acute or chronic presentation.
+A number of patients are asymptomatic and symptomatic patients may have an acute or chronic presentation.

 Acute attacks of pseudogout or calcium pyrophosphate arthropathy may be precipitated by